 Making Medical Decisions That Work for You

-Shared decision making is a collaborative process that allows patients and their healthcare team to make health-related decisions together.
-This process takes into consideration the most up-to-date clinical information and research, in addition to the patient’s goals, preferences, and values.
-This process brings experts together in the planning of your care – with the healthcare team as experts in medicine and bladder cancer treatment, and you as in expert in your own personal feelings and what is important to you.
+Shared decision-making is a collaborative process that allows patients and their healthcare teams to make decisions together.
+This process takes into consideration the most up-to-date clinical information and research in addition to the patient’s goals, preferences, and values.
+It also brings experts together in the planning of your care.
+The healthcare team has its experts in medicine and bladder cancer treatment, and you are an expert on your own personal feelings and what is important to you.

 The process helps to ensure that patients are fully informed of all of their options, including the risks and benefits of these options, and that the things that are most important to the patient are taken into consideration.

 What questions should be asked?

 After a bladder cancer diagnosis, you may feel overwhelmed and in a daze.
 It can be hard to fully absorb all of the information that is being presented to you.
 Asking questions can help to ensure that you and your healthcare team are on the same page.
 Below are some questions that may help:

 - What type of bladder cancer do I have?

 - Should I get a second opinion?